Liquidity ratios: types, formulas and how to use them

 Say you have £25,000 in inventory, £30,000 in your bank account, £10,000 in accounts receivables, £5,000 in prepaid expenses, and £2,000 in short-term investments.

 When you add up these numbers, you get £72,000.
-Cheat code: the balance sheet groups all these assets together in your current assets section, so you don't have to add them up.
-The total will be labeled as 'current assets' on your balance sheet.
+Tip: the balance sheet groups all these assets together in your current assets section, so you don't have to add them up.
+The total will be labelled as 'current assets' on your balance sheet.

 Now, find the current liabilities on your balance sheet.
 This section includes accounts payable, payroll, sales tax, income tax payable, and short-term loans.
 If your short-term liabilities add up to £100,000, your ratio is 0.72.
-On the other hand, if your short-term liabilities are £72,000, you have a ratio of 1.0.
+If your short-term liabilities are £72,000, you have a ratio of 1.0.
 As your bills get lower (in relation to your short-term assets), your ratio gets higher, meaning you have plenty of money to cover costs.

 What's a good current ratio?